‘A true love and appreciation of wild places and the people who live within them is rooted deep in Joanna, and is reflected throughout her writing.’

 ‘It seems to me that the natural world is the greatest source of excitement; the greatest source of visual beauty; the greatest source of intellectual interest.
 It is the greatest source of so much that makes life worth living.’ – Sir David Attenborough

-I am an innovative and award-winning story-hunter, story-teller, editor and communications consultant.
+I am an award-winning story-teller, editor and communications consultant.

 For twenty years I have been writing about nature, wildlife conservation and indigenous cultures and I am committed to unearthing and reporting on stories about the natural world.

 My outlook, thinking and stories have been informed by time spent in remote places with tribal peoples, wildlife scientists, anti-poaching rangers, tribal peoples, farmers, bush guides, explorers and conservationists.
-I am collaborative by nature and have brought together tens of artists, photographers, authors, poets, environmentalists and ‘celebrities’ for my features and anthologies.
+I am collaborative by nature and have brought together many artists, photographers, authors, poets, environmentalists and ‘celebrities’ for my features and coffee-table anthologies.

 The human brain is hard-wired to love stories; tales that connect us with the magic of and threats to the natural world.
 As the Earth has lost 60% of its wildlife in the past 40 years, these stories need to be unearthed and heard.